Ntando09/willow/README.md

 A self-healing AI companion that lives on your desktop.
 Willow can chat, search the web, control your computer, and repair herself when things break.

+## Security Note
+This project includes endpoints that can control your mouse, keyboard, and capture screenshots.
+Only run it on machines you own.
+The computer-use API is designed for local, single-user operation.

 ## Architecture

 - **Frontend**: Next.js 16 + React Three Fiber (3D experience)